zopefoundation/z3c.menu.ready2go/README.txt

-This package provides a ready 2 go menu implementation based on viewlets for Zope3.
+This package provides a "ready-to-go" menu implementation based on viewlets for Zope 3.